sulibo/sulibo.github.io/_posts/2020-07-20-kalman_filter.markdown

 ---
 layout: post
 title: "Kalman filter"
-tags: research autonomous driving
+tags: [control engineering, autonomous driving]
-categories: [Research]
+categories: [Tech]
 toc: true
 comments: true
 #excerpt: "Kalman Filter"
 date: 2020-07-20T17:51:18+02:00
 ---
 Kalman fiter is one of the most important and widely used estimation algorithms.
-When taking the [Self-Driving Cars](https://www.coursera.org/specializations/self-driving-cars) courses on [Coursera](https://www.coursera.org), I find the introduction of the Kalman filter in the course is a bit too brief.
+When taking the [Self-Driving Cars](https://www.coursera.org/specializations/self-driving-cars) courses on [Coursera](https://www.coursera.org), I find the introduction of the Kalman filter in the course a bit brief.
 So I decided to write this post to provide more information on it.
 <!--more-->

-From a control perspective, the Kalman filter is an optimal state observer.
+From a control perspective, the Kalman filter is similar to a state observer.
 It uses both prediction and the measurement to provide an optimal estimate of the states amid the uncertainties/sensors in the model and measurements.

 # State Observer
-Let us start with a brief introduction to state observer.
+Let us start with a short introduction to state observer.
 For a dynamical system, it is not always to obtain information on all state variables in practice.
 In this case, a state observer is designed to estimate the states of the system and then will be used for control design.